D0ubleD0uble/hexgridspiral/README.md

   year={2024}}
 ```

 You'll very likely also want to reference the [Red Blob Games Article on Hexagonal Grids](https://www.redblobgames.com/grids/hexagons/#reflection) that informed everything except the spiral part of this implementation.
+Following my release of this crate, Patel has expanded his article even further and it explains parts of this crate's codebase too.

 ```bibtex
 @misc{Patel_2013,